PreprintToPaper dataset: connecting bioRxiv preprints with journal publications: Data Record

 \item \textbf{\textit{crossref\_publication\_date\_type}}: Indicates the type of date given in the \textit{crossref\_publication\_date} column: online publication or issue publication.
 If the online publication date is available, it is preferred; otherwise, the issue publication date is used.

-\item \textbf{\textit{author\_count\_diff}}: The difference between the number of authors in the preprint and the number of authors in the published version.
-Positive values indicate that the published version has more authors, while negative values indicate fewer.
+\item \textbf{\textit{author\_count\_diff}}: The difference between the number of authors in the preprint and the number of authors in the corresponding journal article.
+Positive values indicate that the preprints published in journal have more authors, while negative values indicate fewer.

-\item \textbf{\textit{title\_match\_score}}: The similarity score between the preprint and the published article titles.
+\item \textbf{\textit{title\_match\_score}}: The similarity score between the preprint and the journal article titles.
 Values range from 0 to 1 and are calculated with the SequenceMatcher algorithm.
 Only matches within the 0.75--1.0 range were considered potential publication candidates.